astro-mat/StudioMooMooPortal_PP4/README.md

 ![Booking detail page](doc/booking-detail.PNG)

-- This is the main page that the user is brought to after loging in
+- This is the main page that the user is brought to after logging in
 - At the top of the page, the user is invited to make a new booking.
 There is text inputs for Artist name, date of booking and booking requirements.
 - The date opens a date box.
 The user is unable to enter a date that is in the past or is booked by any other artist.
 - A button allows the user to make their booking.